blotspot/obsidian-wake-lock/README.md

 # Screen WakeLock Plugin

-This is a plugin for [Obsidian](https://obsidian.md) that keeps the screen awake when in focus.
+This is a plugin for [Obsidian](https://obsidian.md) that ensures your screen stays awake while using the app.
+It leverages the [Screen Wake Lock API](https://www.w3.org/TR/screen-wake-lock/) to prevent your device from going to sleep, making it ideal for long writing or brainstorming sessions.

 ## Features

-- Keeps the display awake while Obsidian is in the foreground.
+- **Keeps the display awake** while Obsidian is in the foreground.
-- Simple and lightweight.
+- **Simple and lightweight** implementation with minimal impact on performance.
+- **Multiple activation strategies**:
+    - Always On: Keeps the screen awake as long as Obsidian is open.
+    - Editor Focus: Activates only when the editor is in focus.
+    - Editor Typing: Activates after five seconds of inactivity (while in the editor).
+- **Customizable settings**:
+    - Enable or disable the plugin with a toggle.
+    - Choose your preferred activation strategy.
-- Toggle WakeLock via command, mobile or status bar.
+    - Show or hide the WakeLock status in the status bar.
-- Customizable settings to control notifications and status bar visibility.
-- Available on all platforms.
+    - Enable or disable notifications for WakeLock events.
+    - Developer mode for debugging.
+- **Cross-platform support**: Works on desktop and mobile platforms (with some limitations on iOS).
+- **Hotkey and command palette integration** for quick toggling.
+- **Status bar integration**: Displays the current WakeLock state.

 ## Installation